geoffreybennett/alsa-scarlett-gui/INSTALL.md

 ## Prerequisites

 Linux Kernel with the ALSA Scarlett2 Protocol Driver.
+Use `uname -r` to check what kernel version you are running.

 - Use at least version 5.14 for Scarlett Gen 3 support and bug fixes for the Gen 2 support.